DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.5.13 High-Performance Computing (HPC) systems
     - ❄️**High-performance computing (HPC)** systems: platforms designed to perform complex calculations/data manipulation at extremely high speeds (e.g. super computers or MPP (Massively Parallel Processing)); often used by large orgs, universities, or gov agencies
         - An HPC solution is composed of three main elements:
-            - compute resources
+            - 🐌compute resources
-            - network capabilities
+            - 🐌network capabilities
-            - storage capacity
+            - 🐌storage capacity
         - HPCs often implement real-time OS (RTOS)
              - **Real-time operating system (RTOS)** is designed to process or handle data as it arrives on the system with minimal latency or delay.
 An RTOS is usually stored on read-only memory (ROM) and is designed to operate in a hard real-time or soft real-time condition.
              - It minimizes latency and delay, storing code in ROM, and optimizing for mission-­critical operations